 Listen on Pocket Casts

-The Happening: Love at Worst Sight Episode 1
+A Night to Dismember: Love at Worst Sight Episode 4

 Ciara and Dean co-host The Sundae Presents, a podcast in which they each make the other watch films they haven’t seen.
 Specifically, films considered among the worst of all time, for a new miniseries called Love at Worst Sight.
-In the first episode, Dean puts Ciara through the ordeal of M. Night Shyamalan’s infamous flop The Happening.
-They talk about whether it’s funny, whether it’s meant to be funny, and how it could possibly have ended up like that.
+For the final episode, Ciara showed Dean the (theatrical release of the) sole horror film by one-of-a-kind sexsploitation director Doris Wishman: A Night to Dismember.
+They talk about how she cobbled it together after the original cut was lost (and found), the purity (and perversity) of its auteurist vision and Wishman’s place within (and outside) the history of cinema.

 Listen on Spotify